torsteingrindvik/bevy-vfx-bag/README.md

 # Bevy Visual Effects Bag

-This crate has an assortment of effects easily applied to Bevy apps via plugins.
+This crate has an assortment of effects for use with Bevy applications.

 Here is a showcase made by adding some visual effects to Bevy's breakout example.
 Note that the game itself is not modified except visually.